Best Structured Settlement Companies & Annuity Buyers

 Options for Selling Your Structured Settlement

-You can choose from a few options when selling your structured settlement.
+You can choose from a few options when selling your structured settlement to an annuity buyer:

 • Full: With a full sale, you’ll sell all your settlement payments for a lump sum.